-Working to save our water, the source of life on earth Efforts to protect the water used at our plants from its source (mountains) to its destination (see
+Working to save our water, the source of life on earth

 Activities to eliminate compliance and environmental violations and complaints

 Regular checks are conducted by expert departments and maintenance and management are carried out to ensure legal compliance and no environmental problems or complaints.
 Preventive activities such as environmental preservation project team activities are also conducted to combat risks.
 In addition, we analyze problems that occur at other companies, inspect similar facilities including those at domestic and international affiliates, and take preventive measures.
 There were no occurrences of environmental abnormalities in FY2020.